 - When the show went on hiatus in 1976, the numbers were added at the end of older episodes.

 - On later episodes, they were included in the Title Sequence.

-- Every Episode Ending: Mister Rogers sang "It's Such A Good Feeling" at the end of every episode (except for some of the operas) from 1972-2001.
+- Every Episode Ending: Mister Rogers sang "It's Such a Good Feeling" at the end of every episode (except for some of the operas) from 1972-2001.
 On earlier episodes, he closed the show with the "Tomorrow" song.

 - Friend to All Children: Fred Rogers, famously so.
 His entire show, his career, and even his life embodies this trope in its best and purest form.

 - Iconic Outfit: